wsibble/ifarith-compilerP5/discussion.md

 Your team will receive a small bonus for being the first team to report a unique bug (unique determined by me).

+[ High Level Reflection ]

+In roughly 100-500 words, write a summary of your findings in working on this project: what did you learn, what did you find interesting, what did you find challenging?
+As you progress in your career, it will be increasingly important to have technical conversations about the nuts and bolts of code, try to use this experience as a way to think about how you would approach doing group code critique.
+What would you do differently next time, what did you learn?